-Required Args: -line type, -column
+Required Args: -line_type, -column

 '''

+-by column_name

--by column_name to specify case information
+To specify case information.

+-out_alpha

--out_alpha to override default alpha value of 0.05
+To override the default alpha value.

+-derive

--derive to derive statistics on the fly
+To derive statistics on the fly.

+-column_union

--column_union to summarize multiple columns
+To summarize multiple columns.

 '''

-· "aggregate"
+• "aggregate"

 To aggregate the STAT data for the STAT line type specified using the "-line_type" argument.
 The output of the job will be in the same format as the input line type specified.
 The following line types may be aggregated: